bensadeh/manifold/README.md

 }
 ```

-> [!NOTE]
-> Keep in mind that colors, ordering and new highlight groups might change between versions.
-To ensure a more
-> deterministic behavior, use the **builder pattern**.

 ### Builder pattern

 Use the builder pattern to specify both styling and ordering of the highlighters.

+The order in which each highlighter is added determines the order that the highlight groups are applied.
+Once an item is
+highlighted, it will not be overwritten by a subsequent highlighter, even if it matches the pattern.

 ```rust
 use inlet_manifold::*;